 - Co-sponsoring an Idle no More panel

-- York University resources are available to all Osgoode students including The Aboriginal Students’ Association at York (ASAY), a student-run service organization and The Centre for Aboriginal Student Services, which is designed to meet the needs of York’s Aboriginal Community.
+- York University resources are available to all Osgoode students including The Indigenous Students’ Association at York (ISAY), a student-run service organization and The Centre for Aboriginal Student Services, which is designed to meet the needs of York’s Aboriginal Community.